knxm/mathlibre/README.md

 If you want to make Japanese environment, please use "make lang=ja".

-Makefile is supporting "us(default), ko, cn, tw" languages too.
+Makefile is supporting "us(default), ko, cn, tw, etc." languages too.

 ## Sage system
 Sage is a huge computer algebra system, so we extract and make it manually.